 Dry Tortugas comprises 7 islands located in the Gulf of Mexico 71.8 miles from Key West.
 It is the most remote of all the national parks of the contiguous 48 states.
 It was discovered by Ponce de Leon in 1513.
-He named it "Las Tortugas" because of the large amount of sea turtles (tortugas means turtles in Spanish) that populated the waters around the island.
+He named it "Las Tortugas" because of the large number of sea turtles (Tortugas means turtles in Spanish) that populated the waters around the island.
 The name was later changed to Dry Tortugas to indicate to mariners that the island lacked fresh water.

 What is there to do at the Dry Tortugas?

-One thing you can do is take a guided or self guided tour of Fort Jefferson.
+One thing you can do is take a guided or self-guided tour of Fort Jefferson.
 I believe the guided tour lasts about 45 minutes.
-The only place that is off limits is the moat.
+The only place that is off-limits is the moat.
 You are free to roam everywhere else.

 You are allowed to climb up to the top of the Fort where you can check out the remaining canons and get a bird's eye view of the breathtaking scenery.

 Some of the species of birds you may see when visiting are terns, boobies, noodies, herons, and frigates.
 I am not a birder so I can't tell you exactly what birds I saw but there were thousands of birds flying all around the island.
 I've never seen so many birds all in one place before.
 It was truly incredible.